MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P04-Adding-AJAX-to-Forms/content.md

 Let's start using JavaScript on the client!

 To have custom JavaScript scripts we need to host them on our server, but tell the server to serve them to the client.
-Then we have to link them to out to our HTML views through the `<head></head>` tag or at the bottom of the page just before the `</body>` tag ends.
+Then we have to link them to out to our HTML views through at the bottom of the page just before the `</body>` tag ends.

 >[action]
 > First, make a folder called `public` if it doesn't exist already, and add the following code to your `app.js` file with your other middleware: